LakeinLove/Mage-The-Awakening/Mage The Awakening/Mage Society/Orders/Mysterium.md

 >Or maybe you’d rather hear about the wards around South American pyramids, the ones the tourists don’t get to see.
 I’ve fought [[Seers of the Throne|Seers]] in customs warehouses, gleaned truths from the tongues of spirits and angels, traded with charlatans for the slivers of true magic they possess.
 >
 >Understanding and experience are marks of value.
 Ignorance and deception are tools of the wicked.
 Knowledge isn’t power, knowledge is everything — and that’s true beyond the tautological appeal.
 The secrets of magic are hidden in the dark places of the world.  \
->The Mysteries await you, begging to be grasped.
+>The [[Mystery|Mysteries]] await you, begging to be grasped.
 As it turns out, a small cult has sprung up in one of those abandoned subway stations, and their leader claims he scries the tunnels through the eyes of rats.
 Care to come with me to see how he does it?